Surfside Condo That Collapsed Had Major Structural Damage

 Morabito’s report stated that replacement of the waterproofing on the existing deck would be “extremely expensive” and would be a “major disturbance” to residents and guests in the building, but called it a “systemic issue” for the structure.

 Morabito also submitted another report to the town at 5:35 p.m.
-Thursday – eight hours before the collapse – that pointed mainly to cracking and spalling at the plaza and pool.
+Thursday that pointed mainly to cracking and spalling at the plaza and pool.
 The report, which the town labeled as “unverified” and not officially allowed by the condo association, describes findings from an inspection completed from August to September 2018.

 Prior to that, there were concrete patching and epoxy injections, which repair cracks, to the concrete slab that supports the pool and plaza above the garage – but it was “performed less than satisfactorily and needs to be completed again,” according to the report.

-Note: This story has been updated to reflect the second report was filed after the collapse.